Guidance to Referees and Players on Short Range Clearances

 - Gentle or very angled strokes with small initial separations:

-- unless both balls move an appreciable distance, it is difficult to tell anything useful from DA.
+- unless both balls move an appreciable distance, it is difficult to tell anything useful from the DA.
 Instead, before the stroke is played, ask the player to indicate the intended line of aim and estimate how far the relevant point on the SB's perimeter will travel before it contacts the OB.
 If <4mm, the stroke should be faulted under Rule 11.2.6.

 - With IS = 2mm, the stroke must be played with AA > 60 degrees to avoid a fault when played with a stop shot and AA > 70 when played with a full drive